Altantsetsegiin Battsetseg

 Altantsetsegiin Battsetseg (born 6 August 1994) is a Mongolian freestyle wrestler.
 In 2018, she won one of the bronze medals in the women's 57 kg event at the 2018 Asian Games held in Jakarta and Palembang, Indonesia.

-In 2020, she won the silver medal in the 59 kg event at the 2020 Asian Wrestling Championships in New Delhi, India.
+In 2020, Battsetseg won the silver medal in the 59 kg event at the 2020 Asian Wrestling Championships in New Delhi, India.